efeefe/is/pages/concepts/01.universal-registry-things/item-opendott.md

 #### Images used on this page

-- Disassembled Xbox Controller by [Sean Whelan](https://unsplash.com/photos/NG_a-z0ScM0).
+- Disassembled Xbox Controller by [Sean Whelan / Unsplash](https://unsplash.com/photos/NG_a-z0ScM0).